Maciej Zien

-Biography

-Zień’s career started when as a teenager he presented his collection Provocations in Lublin.
+His career started when as a teenager, when he presented his collection Provocations in Lublin.
 He admits that he had a lot of luck.
 “But what counts most is stubbornness...putting your heart into what you’re doing.”

-Maciej Zień has made a brilliant career—his clothes were worn by former First Lady of Poland Jolanta Kwaśniewska, soprano Ewa Małas-Godlewska, Polish pop singer Kayah and businesswoman Anna Starak.
-“Fashion has always been my great passion,” says Zień.
-“I decided what I wanted to do in life when I opened my atelier.
+Zień has made a brilliant career—his clothes were worn by former First Lady of Poland Jolanta Kwaśniewska, soprano Ewa Małas-Godlewska, Polish pop singer Kayah and businesswoman Anna Starak.
+“Fashion has always been my great passion, [...]
+I decided what I wanted to do in life when I opened my atelier.
 It was created with single, expensive creations in mind, but it started to develop after a while.”
 Zień is also preparing a less expensive pret-a-porter collection and gradually creating a network of boutiques.
 Garments with a Mat Alex or Maciej Zień label can be bought in London and Geneva, and will soon appear in Monte Carlo.

-Zień is the only Polish designer whose work has been shown at the National Museum.
-“My biggest success was working with Patricia Kaas.
+Zień is the only Polish designer whose work has been shown at the National Museum.“My biggest success was working with Patricia Kaas.
 I went to her concert in Riga; we started to talk and this is how it all started.”
 Zień has also designed a VIP room for the club Utopia, and costumes for a play.
 His passion is designing interiors and accessories.